def1ant1/hermes-chat/docs/development/rebranding.md

 # Hermes Chat Rebranding Toolkit

-The Hermes Chat automation suite standardizes how we migrate codebases from the legacy **LobeChat / LobeHub** branding to modern Hermes-first language.
+The Hermes Chat automation suite standardizes how we migrate codebases from the legacy **Hermes Chat / Hermes Labs** branding to modern Hermes-first language.
 The workflow is intentionally repeatable so enterprise operators can roll forward or roll back rebrands without manually touching thousands of strings.